Job Title: Buyer

 Essential Job Functions

-- Perform procurement and salvage sales work in a wide variety of commodity areas in primary area of professional and non-professional services
+- Perform procurement and salvage sales work in a wide variety of commodity areas in primary area of materials, supplies and non-professional services

 - Review requisitions and scope of work and confer with customers regarding requirements, specifications, quantity and quality of goods, services and delivery; act as liaison between sites and departments and vendors to insure product suitability, quality, service and to provide support as assigned within the DHC.

-- Prepare bid requests, proposals and/or qualifications for a wide variety of goods and services in accordance with specifications of departmental representatives and industry standards; indicate vendors to whom solicitations are to be sent.
+- Prepare bid requests and/or proposals for a wide variety of goods and services in accordance with specifications of departmental representatives and industry standards; indicate vendors to whom solicitations are to be sent.

 - Prepare advertisements and other public notices.